MicrosoftDocs/azure-dev-docs/java/jdk/reasons-to-move-to-java-11.md

 #### Improvements for Docker Containers \[[12](#ref12)\]

-Prior to Java 10, running Java in a container could cause performance issues because memory and CPU constraints set on the container were not recognized by the JVM.
-For example, if a Docker container is run with a memory limit (e.g., -m2G), the JVM will default the maximum heap size to ¼ of the physical memory of the underlying host.
-Since Java 10, the JVM uses constraints set by container control groups (cgroups) and sets memory and CPU limits accordingly (see note below).
+Prior to Java 10, memory and CPU constraints set on a container were not recognized by the JVM.
+In Java 8, for example, the JVM will default the maximum heap size to ¼ of the physical memory of the underlying host.
+Starting with Java 10, the JVM uses constraints set by container control groups (cgroups) to set memory and CPU limits (see note below).
-In the example given, for Java 10+, the JVM will default the maximum heap size to ¼ of the container's memory limit.
+For example, the default maximum heap size is ¼ of the container's memory limit (e.g., 500MB for -m2G).

 JVM Options were also added to give Docker container users fine-grained control over the amount of system memory that will be